History of espionage: Post-Cold War

-In the United States, there are seventeen (taking military intelligence into consideration, it's 22 agencies) federal agencies that form the United States Intelligence Community.
+In the United States, there are seventeen (taking military intelligence into consideration, it is 22 agencies) federal agencies that form the United States Intelligence Community.
 The Central Intelligence Agency operates the National Clandestine Service (NCS) to collect human intelligence and perform Covert operations.
 The National Security Agency collects Signals Intelligence.
 Originally the CIA spearheaded the US-IC.
 Following the September 11 attacks the Office of the Director of National Intelligence (ODNI) was created to promulgate information-sharing.

 Since the 19th century new approaches have included professional police organizations, the police state and geopolitics.
 New intelligence methods have emerged, most recently imagery intelligence, signals intelligence, cryptanalysis and spy satellites.

 Counter-terrorism

 Western intelligence agencies have progressively turned from traditional state spying to missions resembling international policing: the tracking, spying, arrest and interrogation of high-profile targets in prevention of terrorist threats.
 During The Troubles, the British Security Service (MI5) created a counterterrorism cell in response to the activities of the Irish Republican Army, active in Northern Ireland and mainland Britain, including the interception of arms shipment from Libya.
 In France, the General Directorate for Internal Security (DGSI) engaged in counter-terrorism already in the 1980s in the context of active Basque and Corsican nationalist movements, as well as Middle Eastern Organisations such as the Palestinian Abu Nidal Organization and the Lebanese Hezbollah.
-In the 1990s, Western Intelligence services started to pay increasingly attention to Islamic Terrorism, notably due to the bombing of the World Trade Center in 1993 and the attacks on the French Public Transport in 1995 by the Algerian Armed Islamic Group (GIA).
+In the 1990s, Western Intelligence services started to pay increasing attention to Islamic Terrorism, notably due to the bombing of the World Trade Center in 1993 and the attacks on the French Public Transport in 1995 by the Algerian Armed Islamic Group (GIA).
 Islamic Terrorism became the primary focus of the US Intelligence services after the 9/11 Attacks by Al-Qaeda, leading to the Invasion of Afghanistan and Iraq, and ultimately to the tracking and killing of Osama Ben Laden in 2011.

 Traditional human intelligence is obsolete when it concerns Islamic terrorist organisations for several reasons: infiltrating such organisations is more difficult than dealing with states, recruiting from within is significantly riskier for loyalty reasons, and working with informants that are engaged in attacks poses ethical concerns.
 Counter-terrorism information gathering strategies rely on collaboration with foreign intelligence services and prisoner interrogation.